ethanm88/ethanm88.github.io/_pages/about.md

 **Current Research Interests:** I am interested in building and evaluating efficient human-in-the-loop (HITL) systems and investigating applications of HITL learning that can be deployed to critical domains (e.g. misinformation).
 Additionally, I am interested in large language model (LLM) robustness, specifically as it relates to privacy-preservation and model hijacking.

-**Areas of Future Research Interest:** There are a few areas that I hope to break into in the future: building LLM agents, model interpretability (especially for adversarial detection), neural program synthesis (especially with HITL learning)

 **I am applying to ML/NLP Ph.D. programs in Fall 2023.**